 It is good practice to save your work as you go, in case of computer crash, power outage, etc.

 We encourage you to talk to your fellow students while you work through the assignments.
 If you're stuck, try introducing yourself to your neighbor.
 Feel free to discuss responses to difficult exercises.
 However, in the end, you must submit your own work written in your own words!

 Identical responses will be penalized at the grader's discretion!

 Finally, there is one last important thing you should be aware of: the MATLAB quiz.
+It will take place in Week 10.
+Due to the COVID-19 pandemic, we are deciding on the best way to offer the quizzes.
 Information about the quiz is available on the main page.
-Go back there and read that information now.
-Then complete this preliminary exercise.
+(This exercise will not be graded)

 - What is the date of your MATLAB quiz?
 What day of the week is that?

 Our goal in this first lab is to get acquainted with MATLAB and learn how it handles matrices.
 After you've run MATLAB, it should be sitting there with a prompt:>>

 When working through examples or exercises, you should omit the prompt (>>) and just type the commands that follow it (which are displayed like